Systematising satiety: How to optimise your diet to manage hunger

 This chart shows the satiety score versus keto score for animal-based foods.
 It’s interesting to see that, while a carnivorous diet cuts out lots of nutrient-dense vegetables (which not many people are eating a significant amount of), it also eliminates low satiety, insulinogenic nutrient-poor grains from the bottom left corner!
 Perhaps this is the primary reason that the carnivorous diet is developing such a following.

-While the purpose of this work was mainly to refine the third component of the Nutrient Optimiser algorithm (in addition to nutrient density and insulin load) we have pulled out one element of the main Nutrient Optimiser program into the Never Hungry Diet web app.
+While the purpose of this work was mainly to refine the third component of the Nutrient Optimiser algorithm (in addition to nutrient density and insulin load) we have pulled out one element of the main Nutrient Optimiser program into the Never Hungry Food Search web app.

 Our goal was to create a simple app that you could take shopping to help you decide whether a food is a good choice and should go in your trolley.
 In addition to showing the satiety score for your favourite foods, it also shows the % insulinogenic calories as well as the nutrient density score.